 –REFERENCE: In Batman #471—originally told in Detective Comics #46.
 Hugo Strange makes a miraculous return and strikes at Batman and Robin again.
 And like before, Batman winds up knocking Strange off of a cliff into an ostensible watery grave.
 However, Strange is indeed still alive and we will see him again a little further down the winding path.

 –REFERENCE: In Best of DC #10—originally told in Detective Comics #58.
 Going by the alias “Boniface,” rookie criminal Penguin (Oswald Chesterfield Cobblepot) kills the head of a large racketeering operation with a machine gun umbrella.
 After taking over the criminal empire, Penguin starts a huge stealing spree.
 In his first confrontation with Batman, Penguin doses the Caped Crusader with gas from a trick umbrella, frames the Dark Knight as a thief, then kidnaps him.
 Eventually, Robin is able to rescue his partner.
 The Dynamic Duo is recovers the stolen goods and proves Batman’s innocence, but Penguin gets away.
-Batman puts a giant stuffed penguin and a giant umbrella, commemorating his first fight against Penguin, into the Hall of Trophies (as referenced in World’s Finest Comics #86 and World’s Finest Comics #122, respectively).
+Batman puts a giant stuffed penguin and a giant umbrella, commemorating his first fight against Penguin, into the Hall of Trophies (as referenced in World’s Finest Comics #86 and referenced in World’s Finest Comics #122).

 –REFERENCE: In Batman #99, Part 1.
 Batman and Robin immediately have a rematch versus Penguin, who begins a daily war against the Dynamic Duo that will last for the next month-and-half.
 (In Batman #99, Part 1, which happens roughly one-and-a-half months from now, Batman will say that he’s taken on many Penguin cases.
 Thus, we must imagine that the ornithocentric villain will constantly spar with the Dynamic Duo in-between listed reference notes and issues from now until Batman #99, Part 1.)